Allstate vs. Progressive: Which one is the cheapest?

 For a teen — one of the most expensive age groups to insure — Progressive has the cheapest rates, coming in at $7,174 per year.
 Allstate costs an average of $7,437 for a teen driver.

-For example, adults pay an average of $2,009 at Progressive, while at Allstate the average rate for an adult is $2,509.
+For example, adults pay an average of $2,009 a year at Progressive, while car insurance for adults at Allstate costs $2,509 per year.

 Age groupAllstateProgressive